ska-telescope/ska-mid-cbf-talondx-bist/README.md

 ### Available Actions

-The idea is that the BIST will start automatically on each bootup to run a system diagnostic.
-However, a small delay is placed at before this service is started in case it is required to stop it from running.
+The idea is that the BIST will start automatically on each boot-up to run a system diagnostic.
+However, a small delay is introduced before this service is started in case it is required to stop it from running.
 This delay is managed by `bist.timer` service and could be modified by the `bist` script.

-The automatic startup is achived via the systemd service (unit files).
+The automatic startup is achieved via the systemd service (unit files).
 The `bist.service` is triggered by `bist.timer`.
 The user may kill the BIST runner before it is triggered by `bist.timer` via the bist script.

 Run the `bist` script (or `bist -h`) to view the available commands.